NetworkTCPChat/NetworkTCPChat/README.md

 - Mutlithreading chat app
 - Each client have a name to chat in
+- Can mention a client by his username
+- Client is able to see current online users
+- Added time when the message is delivered
-- Client can choose text color for his own messages
+- Client can choose text color for his own messages (console version)
-- Client can change his texting color
+- Client can change his texting color (console version)
 - Cross platform